buhrmi/vue-pouch/README.md

-> This plugin is not maintained.
-Also, authentication is broken/shittily implemented.
+Pssst...
+I'm not working with Vue anymore.
+This plugin is old and bad.
 Here is a better alternative: https://github.com/MDSLKTR/pouch-vue

 # vue-pouch